Preparing for travel with Parkinson’s

 1. Consult your doctor: Discuss your travel plans with your neurologist or GP.
 They can advise you on how to manage your medication schedule, especially if you’re crossing time zones.

 2. Medication: Carry enough for your entire trip, plus a few extra days in case of delays.
-You can let your GP and pharmacist know your travel plans and they should fill extra scripts for your trip.
-Keep medications in their original containers and pack enough in your carry-on bag with extras in your partner or in your check-in luggage.
-Make sure if you get travel sickness or other types of medication you check for any contraindications.
+You can let your GP and pharmacist know your travel plans, and they should fill extra scripts for your trip.
+Keep medications in their original containers and pack enough in your carry-on bag with extras in your partner’s or in your checked-in luggage.
+If you are prone to travel sickness or take other medications, be sure to check for any contraindications.

 4. Medical documentation: Have a letter from your doctor detailing your condition, medications, timing of medications and any special needs.
 This can be helpful in case you need medical assistance while away.